skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 points: 25
 ```

-## Defining The Post Type
+## Defining the post type

 Now we are going to define an actual type and write a proper root query field.
 Let's try to implement the `Post` type in our blog and create the root query field `posts`.

 Here's the minimal version of the `Post` type in our blog.

 ~~~
 const Post = new GraphQLObjectType({